Building Good Readers Means Adding New Strategies in Later Grades

 These are the core elements that a reading program should have aside from exposure to a variety of rich literature and informational text.
 If we approach teaching of reading comprehension systematically, our students will too and we will produce not only successful readers but successful students.

 Shulman, K & Silliman.
 (2005) Handbook of Language and literacy development and disorders.
-Guilford Press: NY.
+New York: Guilford Press.

 Tovani, C (2000).
 I Read It, But I Don’t Get It: Comprehension Strategies for Adolescent Readers.
-Stenhouse Publishers, Ontario.
+Ontario: Stenhouse Publishers.